 Therefore, don’t afraid to search the web to prevent you from looking unprofessional.
 Remember that you always learn new things every day, and you should not reject to do so while debugging!

-7. If You Still Has Problems, Don’t Afraid to Ask
+7. If You Still Have Problems, Don’t Afraid to Ask

 If you have problems that you cannot resolve using existing resources on the web, try searching for broader keywords and scrolling down a few pages.
 If you still can’t find the solution, ask your teammates, friends, and contacts — they may have the answer for you.

 If neither of your circle has the answer that works properly, it’s time to ask questions in forums like Stack Overflow.
 You might receive a reply in a short time if someone else in the world has the same problem and solved it.
-Of course, your question likely won’t be discovered, but it’s worth giving a try.
+Of course, your question likely won’t be discovered unless someone else runs into the same error, but it’s worth giving a try.